cliffleaf/SimpleSmtpClient/README.md

 A simple SMTP client, allow users to build and send an email to a SMTP server

 ### Quick Start
-clone the project, and create file main.cc, modify as below.
+clone the project, and create a file for int main(), modify as below.

 The SMTP server is mailchimp, also remember to change the AUTH details in ```SmtpClient::mailCommands()```